timmychan97/GenshinArtifactsHelper/README.md

 To exit the app, press `Alt + Q` or in the __tray menu__ right click on the icon and __Exit__.

 ## Note
-It needs admin rights as mihoyo has anti-cheat system to prevent scripts controlling the mouse controls.
+It needs admin rights as Genshin Impact has anti-cheat system to prevent scripts controlling the mouse.

-This program is not easily detectable for its behaviour by anit-cheat systems.
+This program is not easily detectable by anit-cheat systems.